Telraam/Telraam-RPi/code_documentation.md

 ```
 sudo modprobe bcm2835-v4l2
-python3 Telraam.py --test --display --idandtrack --rotate 180
+python3 telraam_monitoring.py --test --display --idandtrack
 ```

 The first command is needed in order to enable directly access the camera using openCV instead of using a slower Python library.
-Skip --test --display --idandtrack if you just want it without display and test data, use --fov alone if you just want to set the field of view, and --rotate 180 if camera is installed upside down.
+Skip --test --display --idandtrack if you just want it without display and test data, use --fov alone if you just want to set the field of view, and --rotate 180 if the camera is not installed upside down.
 Keep in mind that --display has a huge hit on the frame rate, so only use that for specific testing.)

 **When you decide to make a test-setup, please consult the [camera placement notes](./camera_placement_notes.md)** first!